best boiled egg

 • Water to fully submerge the eggs

-• A bowl of ice water for quick cooling
+• A mixing bowl filled with ice water for quick cooling

 3. Follow the Perfect Timing for Desired Doneness